DIMO-Network/transactions/README.md

 ```

-## Using the SDK with a stamper
+If you're a developer interested in using the DIMO Transactions SDK for **multi-user** or **corporate** purposes, where you will want to prompt **DIMO users** to take actions on their own accounts, the **Kernel Client** is for you.
+Kernel Clients are intended to work with **DIMOs Global Accounts**, security-improved wallets that reduce fees for users, enable account recorvery options, and create a more flexible ecosystem for developers to build on DIMO.
+See below for an example:

+#### Setting Vehicle Permissions with a Kernel Signer

-#### This example demonstrates using a PasskeyStamer but you can use:
+##### This example demonstrates using a PasskeyStamer but you can use:

 - WebauthnStamper (@turnkey/webauthn-stamper)
 - IframeStamper (@turnkey/iframe-stamper)